Paul Frederick Foster: Interwar period

-Following the Armistice, Foster was transferred to the staff of Commander, Division 2, Submarine Force, Atlantic Fleet and served under Harold M. Bemis until late 1920, when he joined protected cruiser San Francisco under Captain Henry E. Lackey.
+Following the Armistice, Foster was transferred to the staff of Commander, Division 2, Submarine Force, Atlantic Fleet, and served under Harold M. Bemis until late 1920, when he joined the protected cruiser San Francisco, under Captain Henry E. Lackey.
 He participated in the patrols in west Atlantic and the Caribbean and was transferred to the Navy Recruiting Bureau in New York City in July 1921.

-In April 1924, Foster was ordered to the Philadelphia Navy Yard for duty in connection with fitting out of light cruiser Trenton and upon her commissioning, he was appointed ship's Engineer officer under Captain Edward C. Kalbfus.
-Foster took part in the shakedown cruise to the Mediterranean Sea and Port Said, Egypt; Aden, Arabia; and Bushehr, Persia, where took on board the remains of Vice Consul Robert Imbrie, who was assassinated.
+In April 1924, Foster was ordered to the Philadelphia Navy Yard for duty in connection with the fitting out of the light cruiser Trenton and, upon her commissioning, he was appointed the ship's engineering officer under Captain Edward C. Kalbfus.
+Foster took part in the shakedown cruise to the Mediterranean Sea and Port Said, Egypt; Aden, Arabia; and Bushehr, Persia, where the remains of the assassinated Vice Consul Robert Imbrie were taken aboard.

 By the end of October 1924, Trenton was conducting gunnery drills off the Virginia Capes near Norfolk, but powder bags in her forward turret exploded, killing or injuring every member of the gun crew.
-Noting the difficulties of rescuing the men in the turret through the access door, or of extinguishing the fire from the forecastle, and with total disregard for his own safety, Foster entered the turret from the upper handling rooms, took the fire hose which was passed to him from without and extinguished the fire in the turret and in the clothing of the members of the crew.
+Noting the difficulties of rescuing the men in the turret through the access door and extinguishing the fire from the forecastle, and with total disregard for his own safety, Foster entered the turret from the upper handling rooms, took the fire hose which was passed to him from without and extinguished the fire in the turret and on the clothing of the members of the crew.
 For this act of valor, he was decorated with the Navy Cross.

-The Trenton was repaired shortly thereafter and returned to patrols along the East Coast of the United States.
-She was later attached to the Scouting Fleet off Guantánamo Bay, Cuba and took part in gunnery exercises off the Panama Canal Zone.
-Foster was detached in July 1927 and ordered back to New York City, where he was attached to the headquarters of Third Naval District under Rear admiral Charles P. Plunkett.
+Trenton was repaired shortly thereafter and returned to patrols along the East Coast of the United States.
+She was later attached to the Scouting Fleet off Guantánamo Bay, Cuba, and took part in gunnery exercises off the Panama Canal Zone.
+Foster was detached in July 1927 and ordered back to New York City, where he was attached to the headquarters of Third Naval District, under Rear Admiral Charles P. Plunkett.

-At the beginning of Great Depression, Foster resigned from active duty at his own request in March 1929 and was active in various civilian organizations, some directly involved with U.S. Military functions.
+At the beginning of Great Depression, Foster resigned from active duty at his own request in March 1929 and was active in various civilian organizations, some directly involved with U.S. military functions.
 In 1941, Foster surveyed resources of the Galapagos Islands for the Pacific Development Company.
-He remained a member of the United States Naval Reserve and received Naval Reserve Medal for 10 years of service with the reserves.
+He remained a member of the United States Naval Reserve and received the Naval Reserve Medal for 10 years of service with the reserves.